nais/wonderwall/docs/usage.md

 If the user is _unauthenticated_ or has an [_inactive_ or _expired_ session](sessions.md), all requests will be short-circuited (i.e. return early and **not** proxied to your application).
 The short-circuited response depends on whether the request is a _top-level navigation_ request or not.

-A _top-level navigation_ request has the following properties:
+A _top-level navigation request_ is a `GET` request that has the [Fetch metadata request headers](https://developer.mozilla.org/en-US/docs/Glossary/Fetch_metadata_request_header) `Sec-Fetch-Dest=document` and `Sec-Fetch-Mode=navigate`.

-1. Is a `GET` request
-2. Has the Fetch metadata headers `Sec-Fetch-Dest=document` and `Sec-Fetch-Mode=navigate`

 If the user agent does not support the Fetch metadata headers, we look for an `Accept` header that includes `text/html`, which all major browsers send for navigation requests.
 Internet Explorer 8 won't work with this of course, so hopefully you're not in a position that requires supporting this browser.

-A _top-level navigation_ request results in a HTTP 302 Found response with the `Location` header pointing to [the `/oauth2/login` endpoint](endpoints.md#oauth2login).
+A top-level navigation request results in a HTTP 302 Found response with the `Location` header pointing to [the `/oauth2/login` endpoint](endpoints.md#oauth2login).
 The `redirect` parameter in the login URL is set to the value found in the `Referer` header, so that the user is redirected back to their intended location after login.
 If the `Referer` header is empty, the `redirect` parameter is set to the matching ingress path for the original request.

-Other requests are considered non-navigational requests, and they will result in a HTTP 401 Unauthorized response with the `Location` header set as described above.
+Other requests are considered non-navigational requests and result in a HTTP 401 Unauthorized response with the `Location` header set as described above.

 For defence in depth, you should still check the `Authorization` header for a token and validate the token even when using auto-login.